-Increasing population is, in turn, increasing the infant population in the US and globally.
-This is creating a huge opportunity for the infant formula and baby food market.
-The startups in the silicon valley are making a note of this, and many of them are entering this booming market.
-Laura Modi’s Bobbie Baby is one such startup.
-Infant formulae provide an option for breastfeeding.
-Institutions such as the World Health Organization (WHO) are creating awareness about the benefits of breastfeeding.
-But, many of the parents are switching to these formulae as a supplement or as an alternative for breastmilk.
+Increasing population is, in turn, increasing the infant population in the US and across the world.
+Besides, it is creating a massive opportunity for the infant formula and baby food market.
+The startups in the silicon valley are noting the sensation, and many of them are entering the booming market.
+Laura Modi’s Bobbie Baby is one such startup company.
+Although, infant formula provides an option for breastfeeding.
+On one side, organizations like the World Health Organization (WHO) are creating awareness about the benefits of breastfeeding.
+Whereas, many parents are switching to these instant formulae as a supplement or as an alternative for breastmilk.
 There are numerous reasons for this switch, such as health problems to an infant or the mother, and inadequate maternal leaves in the US.

 The startups in Silicon Valley are utilizing this opportunity.
 Those companies are launching new technologies to aid in mothers nurturing their infants via improved infant formulae, breast pumps, which are user-friendly.
 Even more, the startups are either focusing on making new formulae or modifying the existing ones to enhance their blends.
 Sugarlogix is one such company which is focusing on recreating most commonly found sugars in the breastmilk via state of the art gene-editing tools and technologies.